lucasfcosta/testing-javascript-applications/chapter02-review-comments.md

 Are in the same file! chapter2\4_end_to_end_tests\1_http_api_tests\server.test.js

 When running the tests, I got an error.
 While the code looks OK and logical, the test fails for http status code.
-Same error with code in folder `2_http_api_with_remove_item`.
+The error is listed below!

 ```
 > 1_http_api_tests@1.0.0 test C:\Users\Srihari\GitHub\testing-javascript-applications\chapter2\4_end_to_end_tests\1_http_api_tests